Have you been diagnosed with a brain tumour? Order your free information pack.

 A runner for The Brain Tumour Charity running a marathon

-Last year, Fergus and his friend, Finlay, cycled 300 miles from London to Paris, raising over £7,000 in the process.
+Last year, Fergus and his friend, Finley, cycled 300 miles from London to Paris, raising over £7,000 in the process.

 This year, Fergus took on half marathons in Wales, Scotland and England.
-After completing the Snowdon Half in May, the Scottish Half Marathon in Edinburgh in August, he rounded things off by running The Big Half in London, on September 1st.
+After completing the Snowdon Half on 3rd August, and the Scottish Half Marathon in Edinburgh on 18th August, he rounded things off by running The Big Half in London, on September 1st.
 Snowden was by far the toughest of the three, with mountainous terrain and an extra 2.5 miles added to the usual 13.1 miles half marathon distance!
 Fergus said: “Each year, I intend to pursue a new challenge in memory of Angus, and to continue supporting the brilliant work that The Brain Tumour Charity carries out daily.”

 Find out more about our Supporter Groups here: